 While the solver is running, it will fragment IZs with more impacts/nodes than this value into multiple IZs.
 The more impacts/nodes per IZ, the greater the accuracy of the collison solver.
 However, too many impacts/nodes in a single zone can greatly reduce the performance of the solver.
 Therefore, finding a balance between accuracy and IZ size is important.
 Usually this value does not need to be changed.
 Turning on “Print CCCS details” in the debugging rollout will print information about IZ size in the MAXScript listener during each iteration of the solver.

-Greedy VRAM Usage: when enabled, the CUDA solver will not clear VRAM after each time step, which allows it to run faster because then VRAM allocations do not need to be fully re-initialized each time step.
-On GPUs with small amounts of VRAM (less than 6GB), this may need to be disabled for hires cloth simulations.
+Greedy VRAM Usage: the CUDA solver will not clear VRAM after each time step, which allows it to run faster because then VRAM allocations do not need to be fully re-initialized each time step.

 By default, all collisions will be processed in 3D.
 However, in many situations you may want them to be processed on a flat plane (example: flat splines colliding with each other).
 Simply creating the splines on a flat plane is not enough to guarantee proper 2D collisions because rounding errors along the “up” axis perpendicular to the desired plane (ex: the Z axis) can prevent all collisions from being detected properly.
 By enabling the 2D solver, you can ensure that all 2D collisions will be detected on a particular plane, because the solver will switch to a special 2D mode that completely ignores the specified up axis.